findepi/librus-api-python/README.md

 ## API completeness

-1%.
-Currently only announcements are covered.
+2%.
+Currently only announcements and exams are covered.
 PRs welcomed.